Sandhurst Trustees approach to internal governance and asset stewardship

 Sandhurst acts as the responsible entity for a number of registered managed investment schemes and undertakes some of the asset management activities of these registered schemes.

 Our investment team leaders, Board and Governance Committees

-The Sandhurst Investment Team (Investment Team) has many decades of experience in the areas of financial services including funds management, treasury and risk management.
-The Investment Team work closely with other Departments within Sandhurst and the Bank that also provide financial services such as lending.
-The Investment Team has the daily responsibility for portfolio management and market risk decision making and works within the Sandhurst governance structure which is responsible for overall investment policy.
+The Sandhurst Investment Team (Investment Team) has significant experience in financial services including the areas of funds management, treasury and risk management.
+The Investment Team work closely with other departments within Sandhurst and the Group that provide financial services.
+These services include lending and custody services.
+The Investment Team has decision making responsibility for portfolio management and risk management within the Sandhurst governance structure, including the investment policies.

-The Sandhurst Board consists of both executive and non-executive directors.
-In addition to its Board, Sandhurst has the following governing committees that provide oversight to its day to day operations:
+The STL Board consists of both executive and non-executive directors.
+In addition to its board, Sandhurst has the following governing committees that provide oversight to its day to day operations:

 - Audit, Risk and Compliance Committee; and